The Ausangate Trek

 The Southeast mountain range will also be quite visible by now so make sure to take plenty of pictures.

-We continue on and eventually reach the Jampamayo river as well as the Jampa village before arriving at our campsite of Chillca.
+We continue on and eventually reach the Jampamayo River as well as the Jampa village before arriving at our campsite in Chillca.

 The camp is at a slightly lower elevation of 14,000 feet above sea level (4,456 meters).